webrating/wpcampus-resources/_resources/accessibility.md

  		<ul>
  			<li><a href="https://webaudit.unl.edu/">UNL Web Audit</a>
  				<ul>
- 					<li>Helps you maintain your site by running automatic audits that help you find and fix problems that affect user experience.</li>
+ 					<li>Uses Axe.
+Helps you maintain your site by running automatic audits that help you find and fix problems that affect user experience.</li>
- 					<li>Uses Axe.</li>
  				</ul>
  			</li>
  		</ul>